-Companies understand that any right-of-way project requires accurate risk indexing.
+Companies understand that any right-of-way (ROW) project requires accurate risk indexing.
 They devote a massive amount of resources to index the risks before, during, and after each project.
 But why is risk indexing so vital?

 Risk indexing is vital in prioritizing ROW hazard tasks.
 It helps planners to identify the likelihood of hazards and the potential impact these hazards can have on both the right-of-way and surrounding areas.
 This enables planners to allocate resources to where they’re needed most.

 Before discussing its importance, we must explain what risk indexing is.
 Risk indexing is the identification and prioritization of potential hazards and risks to a ROW.
 This is important because risks with a higher likelihood of occurrence require more time, attention, and resources.
 This can’t happen if right-of-way managers are unaware of potential risks.